websanco/liferay-learn/docs/commerce/2.x/en/developer-guide/adding-a-new-discount-rule-type.md

 > The value set for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in the [bnd.bnd file](https://github.com/liferay/liferay-learn/blob/master/docs/commerce/2.x/en/developer-guide/adding-a-new-discount-rule-type/resources/liferay-m6a8.zip/m6a8-web/bnd.bnd).
 These values must match for the `ServletContext` to locate the JSP.
 >
 > Declare a unique value for `Web-ContextPath` in the bnd.bnd file so the `ServletContext` is correctly generated.
 In this example, `Web-ContextPath` is set to `/m6a8-web`.
-See [bnd.bnd](https://github.com/liferay/liferay-learn/blob/master/docs/commerce/2.x/en/developer-guide/adding-a-new-discount-rule-type/resources/liferay-m6a8.zip/m6a8-web/bnd.bnd) for a reference on these values.
+See the [bnd.bnd file](https://github.com/liferay/liferay-learn/blob/master/docs/commerce/2.x/en/developer-guide/adding-a-new-discount-rule-type/resources/liferay-m6a8.zip/m6a8-web/bnd.bnd) for a reference on these values.

 #### Implement the `CommerceDiscountRuleTypeJSPContributor`'s `render` Method